keircn/slop.sh/README.md

 cp .env.example .env
 ```

-I use pnpm.
-Npm and yarn should work but bffr pnpm is the best.
+I use pnpm, npm and yarn should work but this is my preference

 ```
 pnpm i && pnpm dev